top of page

 My American patients are the ones most often to go overboard with detoxification protocols; they believe that their goals are best achieved through the most difficult intervention, and pain and discomfort are signs that it is 'working.'

-However, if you keep pushing yourself past the point when you have severe symptoms, you can do lasting damage and make those symptoms permanent.
+However, if you keep pushing yourself past the point when you have severe symptoms, you can do lasting damage and make those symptoms long-term.

 I had a patient who came to me after a month-long juice cleanse - it had impaired her gastrointestinal tract, her stomach function and led to months of headaches, fatigue, anxiety and depression.